HiDannyZ/Transformations-and-Heightmaps-in-3D/README.md

 ## Disclaimer!
   I am unfortunately not able to share this source code due to academic integerity.
 However, I am able to share the executable and media files, so any interested people are able to run the application themselves.

+## Things I Created:

+- SkyBox
+- Texture on Cubes
+- HeightMap
+- Transformations of the cube

 ##  Preamble
 Press the following keys U,I,O to increase transformationn